ColinKennedy/ways/docs/contributing.rst

    builds is based on hierarchies that the user has full control over.
    Hierarchies each have their own actions, data, and order of importance and the Context lets us write functions around them.
-2. The data that a Context is loaded exactly at the moment it is queried.
+2. The data that a Context uses is loaded exactly when it is queried.
 This means that we can load some plugins, create a Context object, add another plugin, and the Context picks up that new data without you doing anything.

-Once you've read through the Context object, read "get_context".
+Once you've read through the Context object, read :func:`ways.api.get_context`.
 You should become familiar with the Flyweight design pattern (http://sourcemaking.com/design_patterns/flyweight) because that's also an important part about how Ways creates Context objects.